 "Well!
 I'm glad that we've amused you!"
 Chantal said, sticking her tongue out at him.
 She turned around and headed towards the path that would lead to the highway.
 Stephanie started to follow her but she stopped short.

 "What do you mean 'the next time'?" she turned around.
 But Jareth was gone.

 A few white feathers with golden tips floated slowly down around her.
-She looked up at the sunset filled sky.
-The shadow of a barn owl was soaring towards the appearing pale moon.
+She looked up at the sunrise filled sky.
+The shadow of a barn owl was soaring towards the fading pale moon.